saylesss88/nix-book/src/nix/whonix_kvm.md

 - [Whonix Compared to Tails](https://www.whonix.org/wiki/Comparison_with_Others)

+## 🔑 Key Terms

 Whonix is an operating system based on Debian base (Kicksecure Hardened) and the Tor network, which is designed for maximum anonymity and security.
 Whonix consists of two Debian based VMs, the `Whonix-Gateway` and `Whonix-Workstation`.

+In this case NixOS is the **Host Operating System**, NixOS runs the KVM kernel module, libvirtd service, and QEMU virtualization service which together enable hosting VMs.

+**Guests** are the virtualized operating systems running inside the host's virtual machines.
+In this case the Whonix VMs are the **Guest Machines**.

 `Whonix-Gateway` the first of 2 VMs runs Tor processes and forces all traffic through the Tor network using iptables.